rain-on/pantheon/docs/Consensus-Protocols/Clique.md

 * `epoch` - Number of blocks after which to reset all votes.
 * `extraData` - Initial signers are specified after the 32 bytes reserved for vanity data.

-To connect to the Rinkeby testnet, start Pantheon with the [`--network=rinkeby`](../Reference/Pantheon-CLI-Syntax.md#network) command line option.
-To start a node on a Clique private network, use the [`--genesis-file`](../Reference/Pantheon-CLI-Syntax.md#genesis-file) option to specify the custom genesis file.
+To connect to the Rinkeby testnet, start Pantheon with the [`--multicaster=rinkeby`](../Reference/Pantheon-CLI-Syntax.md#multicaster) command line option.
+To start a node on a Clique private multicaster, use the [`--genesis-file`](../Reference/Pantheon-CLI-Syntax.md#genesis-file) option to specify the custom genesis file.

 ## Adding and Removing Signers